benjischwartz/flockr/assumptions.md

 ## message.py assumptiosn
-* message_send - first message will have message_id `1`, and subsequent message_ids will be each incremented by 1, thus always unique
+* message_send/message_sendlater - first message will have message_id `1`, and subsequent message_ids will be each incremented by 1, thus always unique
-* must be a member of the channel with the message to use message_edit or message_remove, thus
+* message_edit/message_remove - must be a member of the channel with the message to use message_edit or message_remove, thus
     * owners of flockr cannot remove/edit a message if they are not at least a regular member of the channel, and
     * the user who sent the message cannot remove/edit the message if they have left the channel
+    - raise an InputError if the user is not a member of the channel (based on the spec requirement for message_react) regardless of whether the user is an owner of Flockr or a regular Flockr user
-* message_send - raise an InputError if the input 'message' is an empty string
+* message_send/message_sendlater - raise an InputError if the input 'message' is an empty string
 * message_edit - 'time_created' is NOT updated when a message is edited
 * message_edit - raise an InputError if the input 'message' is over 1000 characters
 * pinning messages - when message_send creates a message, by default is_pinned is False (so default status of a message is unpinned).